tshepang/blog/content/Vanilla Sky (2001).md

 categories = ['movies']
 +++

 How do I review this?
-It\'s a little weird and it makes me wonder why it was made.
-There\'s an interesting character in the form of an ugly attorney, but it\'s not a very fresh character.
+It's a little weird and it makes me wonder why it was made.
+There's an interesting character in the form of an ugly attorney, but it's not a very fresh character.
 Penélope Cruz is also interesting, but her character is also stale.
-Cameron Diaz\'s is the best character in the movie and some of her moments are quite painful and hit a bit too close to home (check the complaint regarding lack of commitment from her lover).
+Cameron Diaz's is the best character in the movie and some of her moments are quite painful and hit a bit too close to home (check the complaint regarding lack of commitment from her lover).
 She plays the role quite well too.
 The twist